 The CION supports the initial customer connection offer and is issued together with the customer offer - it is however a working document and is subject to periodic review until a final preferred design solution is reached.

 Following the initial customer connection offer, all the parties undertake more detailed assessments which take into account (but are not limited to) deliverability, construction complexity, land issues, consents, technology, costs, and Environmental issues.
-These detailed assessments will either reconfirm the initial preferred design option or trigger the need for a modification application.
+These detailed assessments will either reconfirm the initial preferred design option or trigger the need for a Modification Application.
 Also, these assessments will feed directly into an Interface Selection Report which is used to support planning applications.

 Further development of the costs, updates in technology and the commercial frameworks will continue to be edited into the CION as existing and alternative options are further explored.
 It is customary that once the preferred design option (i.e. the most economic and efficient) is reached this document will be finalised and signed-off by all Steering Group Members.